Data Quality

 Outlier detector and removal based on the paper from Gustavo A. Zarruk.
 The procedure is as follows:

-Fit a polynomial curve to the model using all of the data
+Fit a polynomial curve to the model using all the data

 Calculate the studentized deleted (or externally studentized) residuals